-Martin is a Lecturer at the Kenya Institute for Special Education (KISE) with international experience.
-He trains teachers and other professionals in special and inclusive education and conducts academic research.
+At the time of his Fellowship, Martin was a Lecturer at the Kenya Institute for Special Education (KISE) with international experience.
+In that role, he trained teachers and other professionals in special and inclusive education and Kenyan Sign Language, and conducted academic research.

-In addition, Martin has authored several publications on inclusive education, communication for Deaf learners, non-formal education, and Information and Communication Technology (ICT).
+Martin has also authored internationally acclaimed publications on inclusive education, communication for Deaf learners, non-formal education, and Information and Communication Technology (ICT).
 He also serves on the National Technical Committee on Digital Literacy Program overseen by the Kenyan Ministries of Education and ICT.
-In his spare time, Martin coaches students with and without disabilities in basketball, and provides mentorship to young professionals.